 5. Ease of Use: Here's where things vary.
-Some people pointed out that while it sets up very easily, it's large, so it doesn't pack well into a car.
-Other's pointed out that the floor zips off so you can quickly clean it post-burn.
+Some pointed out that the floor zips off so you can quickly clean it post-burn. others pointed out that while it sets up very easily, it's large, so it doesn't pack well into a small car.
+Luckily ShiftPod recently released a new SHIFTPOD MINI that packs down and is much easier to transport - read my SHIFTPOD MINI review.
 Overall, the sentiment was positive for ease of use.

 Bottom line: If you can bring an A/C unit and get under some proper shade, you will create an environment that is both cool and comfortable for the entire burn.
 Nearly every reviewer commented that their burn was greatly enhanced by their ability to sleep in the middle of the day.

 If you are doing the math, you may start to realize that between the tent, A/C unit, and generator, you could spend close to $2,000.
 The Shift Pod tent is a good solution if you intend to come back year after year, or you also attend other festivals.
 Otherwise, the overall investment might not be the right choice for you.

 One way to save money is to get a used generator and A/C unit on your local Craigslist.
 Another idea is to borrow them from a fellow burner that might not be going one year.
 Also, if you are with a larger camp, find out if they will to let you plug your A/C into the camp grid for free or an additional fee.